nahueldsanchez/blogpost_qiling_dlink_1/readme.md

 So our puzzle is complete.
 Sumarizing:
 <ol>

-<li> We send an HTTP POST request containing a COOKIE header. </li>
+<li> An HTTP POST request is sent containing a COOKIE header. </li>
 <li> The header must contain a `uid=`(BUFFER) string. </li>
 <li> A `strcpy` will copy (BUFFER) to the heap without checking for size. </li>
 <li> A `sprintf` will use our input as part of some string formating storing the result in a variable stored in the stack.
 If our buffer is large enough it will end up overwriting previously saved registers, including the return address.</li>
 </ol>

- To confirm the last point, I set up a breakpoint in the return instruction of the `hedwigcgi_main` function:
+ To check the last point, I set up a breakpoint in the return instruction of the `hedwigcgi_main` function:

 ```
 Breakpoint 1, 0x0040c594 in hedwigcgi_main ()